 The Chinese New Year is one of the most important holidays in Chinese culture.
 It has influenced similar celebrations in other cultures, commonly referred to collectively as Lunar New Year, such as among the Losar of Tibet, the Tết of Vietnam, the Seollal of Korea, as well as the Shōgatsu and the Ryukyu of Japan.
 It is also celebrated worldwide in regions and countries with significant Overseas Chinese populations, especially in Southeast Asia (Singapore, Brunei, Cambodia, Indonesia, Malaysia, Myanmar, the Philippines, and Thailand).
 Beyond Asia, festivities are held in Australia, Canada, France, Mauritius, New Zealand, Peru, South Africa, the United Kingdom, the United States, and many European countries.

-The Chinese New Year 2025 officially begins on January 29th (the actual Lunar New Year) and is celebrated for 16 days.
-Preparations begin half a month before that, with Chinese families gathering to winter-clean their homes before the new year, doing their best to sweep away the old and start the new year without any ‘baggage’.
-In the days leading up to their New Year’s Eve, children will receive red envelopes with money to ensure prosperity in the year to come.
+The Chinese New Year 2026 officially begins on February 17, marking the Lunar New Year.
+The celebrations last for 15 days.
+Preparations start around two weeks in advance, with families winter-cleaning their homes to leave the old behind and welcome a fresh start.
+In the days leading up to New Year’s Eve, children receive red envelopes with money to ensure prosperity in the year ahead.

-Out with the dragon, in with the snake
+Out with the snake, in with the horse

 According to legend, every Lunar New Year’s Eve, Nian, a terrifying beast with sharp teeth and horns, living in the depths of the sea, would come ashore to wreak havoc in Chinese villages.
 One year – much by chance – the villagers discovered that Nian hated the color red and was afraid of loud noises.
 To protect themselves from harm, they proceeded to hang red decorations and lit firecrackers to scare the monster away.
 The strategy worked, Nian was driven back into the sea, never to return.
 The Chinese have celebrated their victory over evil and a fresh start to the year ever since.
 To commemorate that victory, Chinese New Year celebrations culminate in the Red Dragon Dance on the last day of celebrations.